Spean Bridge railway station: History

-The station opened on 7 August 1894 and was laid out with two platforms, one on either side of a crossing loop.
-There were sidings on the north side of the station.
+The station opened on 7 August 1894.
 The station buildings were designed by James Miller.

 Between 1903 and December 1933, there was a branch line from this station which offered service north up the Great Glen to Fort Augustus, terminating at a pier on Loch Ness.
 The North British railway extended Spean Bridge adding a bay platform at the west end at a cost of £303 0s 5d to accommodate Invergarry and Fort Augustus Railway trains.
-The signalling instruments were moved from the I&FA box at the junction to the booking office at the insistence of the Board of Trade inspector.

 The I&FA line was not successful.
 Passenger services stopped in 1933 and the line was eventually abandoned completely in 1947.

 The station was host to a LNER camping coach from 1936 to 1939.
 A camping coach was also positioned here by the Scottish Region from 1961 until all camping coaches in the region were withdrawn at the end of the 1969 season.